liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2022-04-01 16:04:38 Your job gives you authority.
+Your behavior gives you respect.

 - 2022-04-01 13:28:26 Million-Copy Bestceller: "mindset - changing the way you think to fulfil your potential" recommended by wenhui

 - 2022-03-30 16:24:37 fun: file --mime-encoding *